Your complete guide to autumn at The Store X, 180 The Strand.

-Store X is a platform for cultural expression and exchange.
-Operating at the crossroads of art, music, fashion, lifestyle and work, Store X is a collective of spaces, broadcast channels, commissions and partnerships that bring together a creative community for shared experiences.
+The Store X is a platform for cultural expression and exchange.
+Operating at the crossroads of art, music, fashion, lifestyle and work, The Store X is a collective of spaces, broadcast channels, commissions and partnerships that bring together a creative community for shared experiences.

-This autumn, Store X The Vinyl Factory presents multi-disciplinary exhibition Everything At Once with Lisson Gallery alongside three site-specific works at its curated space, Store Studios.
-These include Jeremy Shaw’s Liminals, in collaboration with König Galerie, Arthur Jafa’s Love is the Message, the Message is Death, in collaboration with Serpentine Galleries, Ryoji Ikeda’s newly commissioned A/V artwork test pattern [N°12], and Virgil Abloh and Ben Kelly’s Ruin.
+This autumn, The Store X The Vinyl Factory presents multi-disciplinary exhibition Everything At Once with Lisson Gallery alongside three site-specific works at its curated space, The Store X. These include Jeremy Shaw’s Liminals, in collaboration with König Galerie, Arthur Jafa’s Love is the Message, the Message is Death, in collaboration with Serpentine Galleries, Ryoji Ikeda’s newly commissioned A/V artwork test pattern [N°12], and Virgil Abloh and Ben Kelly’s Ruin.

-Both Ikeda’s test pattern [N°12] and Kahlil Joseph’s new immersive film Fly Paper, open now at the New Museum in New York, launch a new Store X The Vinyl Factory Commissions series, an evolution of The Vinyl Factory’s ongoing support for the creation of original, site-specific, audio-visual installations.
+Both Ikeda’s test pattern [N°12] and Kahlil Joseph’s new immersive film Fly Paper, open now at the New Museum in New York, launch a new The Store X The Vinyl Factory Commissions series, an evolution of The Vinyl Factory’s ongoing support for the creation of original, site-specific, audio-visual installations.

 5th Oct – 10th Dec 2017

 Tuesday – Saturday: 12pm-7pm